 Do you think social media plays a part in this creative scene with coffee shops in Paris?

 For sure, social media is very important.
 I can see the first week here I had so many pictures of my place.
 I haven’t yet done the official pictures but there are already so many great pictures of my place on Instagram every day.
-I have people from social media, from press, but also complete strangers who are also saying to me that the place is very nice that they wanted to have a place like this in the neighborhood.
-For me it’s like the greatest gift because I worked so hard on this place so it’s like ‘finally’.
+I have people from social media, from the press, but also complete strangers who are also saying to me that the place is very nice that they wanted to have a place like this in the neighborhood.
+For me, it’s like the greatest gift because I worked so hard on this place so it’s like ‘finally’.

 What is something you wish people would ask you more often?

 Maybe about the flowers.
 I want to do a flower atelier, I would be very pleased to put flowers in offices, people are already asking me to do this.
 Next week I’m placing the flower bouquets on benches outside!